-Officer-involved shooting in Parowan; One suspect shot, one arrested, one on the run
+Officer-involved shooting in Parowan; One suspect shot, two arrested

 Lt.
 Shosser would not say which suspect was shot and which was arrested.

-Officers were still looking for a third suspect in the burglaries Thursday evening.
+Officers had been looking for a third suspect in the burglaries Thursday evening, but around 6:30 p.m. the outstanding suspect had been located, according to Lt.
+Shosser.

-He’s described as a Hispanic male in his late 20’s or early 30’s.
-He is approximately five feet 9 inches tall with a thin build.

-He was last seen wearing a blue tank top with lettering on it, shorts, and a black baseball cap.

 Officers from the Parowan Police Department, the Enoch Police Department and the Iron County Sheriff’s Office responded to the report of the burglaries.